evercoinx/meme-tools/README.md

 6. Optionally, start social hype about the token information update on Dex Screener:

-    1. Update the token information for 299 USDC on [Dex Tools](https://www.dextools.io/marketplace/en/create-socials)
+    - Update the token information for 295 USD on [Dex Tools](https://www.dextools.io/marketplace/en/create-socials)

-    2. Publish and pin posts on the X account and the Telegram group
+    - Publish and pin posts on the X account and the Telegram group

-    3. Raid it on the Telegram group
+    - Raid it on the Telegram group

 7. Optionally, start social hype about another token boost on Dex Screener:

-    1. Buy the boost 10x pack for 99 USDC on [Dex Screener](https://dexscreener.com)
+    - Buy the boost 10x pack for 99 USD on [Dex Screener](https://dexscreener.com)

-    2. Publish and pin posts on the X account and the Telegram group
+    - Publish and pin posts on the X account and the Telegram group

-    3. Raid it on the Telegram group
+    - Raid it on the Telegram group

 # Token Exit Plan

-1. Run this command to close the Raydium pool.
+1. Run this command to close the Raydium pool:

     ```bash
     yarn close-pool:raydium
     ```

-2. Run these commands to collect funds on the _main_ accounts.
+2. Run these commands to collect funds on the _main_ accounts:

     ```bash
     yarn collect-funds && yarn get-funds